Ancient Egyptian agriculture: Food crops

 The Egyptians grew a variety of crops for consumption, including grains, vegetables and fruits.
 However, their diets revolved around several staple crops, especially cereals and barley.
 Other major grains grown included einkorn wheat and emmer wheat, grown to make bread.
 Other staples for the majority of the population included beans, lentils, and later chickpeas and fava beans.
 Root crops, such as onions, garlic and radishes were grown, along with salad crops, such as lettuce and parsley.

 Fruits were a common motif of Egyptian artwork, suggesting that their growth was also a major focus of agricultural efforts as the civilization's agricultural technology developed.
 Unlike cereals and pulses, fruit required more demanding and complex agricultural techniques, including the use of irrigation systems, cloning, propagation and training.
 While the first fruits cultivated by the Egyptians were likely indigenous, such as the palm date and sorghum, more fruits were introduced as other cultural influences were introduced.
-Grapes and watermelon were found throughout predynastic Egyptian sites, as were the sycamore fig, dom palm and Christ's thorn.
+Grapes and watermelon were found throughout predynastic Egyptian sites, as were the sycamore fig, doum palm and Christ's thorn.
 The carob, olive, apple and pomegranate were introduced to Egyptians during the New Kingdom.
 Later, during the Greco-Roman period peaches and pears were also introduced.